-And if that isn’t enough to whet your appetite, there are a handful of destinations within easy reach where sunbathing and warm waters are a reality all year-round.
+And if that isn’t enough to wet your appetite, there are a handful of destinations where sunbathing and warm waters are a reality all year-round.
 Therefore, if all you want to do is veg out on a sunbed sipping a cocktail on a classic beach holiday, we have some surprises in store for you!
 Here’s our top pick of locations for a winter break, all promising clear blue skies and plenty of sunshine.

 Malta's rich history and fascinating fusion of European and African culture can be traced almost everywhere, from the architecture to the food.
 Walk the streets of the elegant capital Valletta, a UNESCO World Heritage Site, spend a day exploring rural Gozo, Malta’s idyllic sister island, or take a boat to see the magical Blue Lagoon with every shade of blue you could possibly imagine.

 Don’t miss the crystal clear waters and unspoilt coastline of Mellieha Bay.
 Located in the north of the island, it’s a haven for divers and snorkelers.
 If you prefer to stay dry, get a taste of the local lifestyle in the charming fishing village of Mellieha.